paylike/plugin-cscart/README.md

 ## Installation

-1.Once you have installed CS-Cart, follow these simple steps:
+  Once you have installed CS-Cart, follow these simple steps:
-  Signup at (paylike.io) [https://paylike.io] (it’s free)
+  1. Signup at [paylike.io](https://paylike.io) (it’s free)
   1. Create a live account
   1. Create an app key for your CS-Cart website
   1. Upload the plugin zip (`kp_paylike.zip`) trough the Add-ons panel and activate it